-New clinical recommendations for diagnosing and treating stable ischemic heart diseaseNovember 19th, 2012 in Cardiology /
+New clinical recommendations for diagnosing and treating stable ischemic heart diseaseNovember 19, 2012 in Medicine & Health / Cardiology

 Six organizations representing physicians, other health care professionals, and patients today issued two new clinical practice guidelines for diagnosing and treating stable ischemic heart disease (IHD), which affects an estimated one in three adults in the United States.
 The guidelines and patient summaries appear in the November 20 issue of Annals of Internal Medicine, published by the American College of Physicians (ACP).